ggeorgakoudis/FAROS/README.md

 # FAROS

-To be released, pending approval
+To be released, pending approval finalization